AtulitShukla/HousePrice-Prediction-using-MachineLearning/README.md

 # HousePrice-Prediction-using-MachineLearning
-In this implementation I using Linear and XGboost regression techniques to find solution for a regression problem namely price prediction problem.
+In this implementation I am using Linear and XGboost regression techniques to find solution for a regression problem namely house price prediction problem.
 Steps:

 1) Importing libraries